DavideBrex/SpikeFlow/README.md

 |Input_untreated  |1        |        |               |                 |         |fastq/Input-untreated-1_R1.fastq.gz                   |fastq/Input-untreated-1_R2.fastq.gz  |
 |Input_EGF        |1        |        |               |                 |         |fastq/Input-EGF-1_R1.fastq.gz                         |fastq/Input-EGF-1_R2.fastq.gz        |

 > **_⚠️ NOTE:_**  In this case, we have two replicates per condition (untreated and EGF) and the samples are paired-end.
-However, mixed situations (some single and some paired-end samples) are also accepted by the pipeline.
+However, **mixed situations (some single and some paired-end samples) are also accepted by the pipeline.**

-#### Config file
+### 2. **Config file**

-The last step before running the analysis is to adjust of the config file (```config/config.yaml```), which stores the parameters used throught the workflow.
+The last step before running the workflow is to adjust the parameters in the config file (```config/config.yaml```).
 The file is written in YAML (Yet Another Markup Language), which is a human-readable data serialization format.
 It contains key-value pairs that can be nested to multiple leves.

-##### Reference and exogenous genomes
+### *Reference and exogenous (spike-in) genomes*

-To run the pipline you need to set both endogenous and exogenous species (e.g. exogenous is drosophila and endogenous human).
+To execute the pipeline, it's essential to specify both *endogenous* and *exogenous* species; for example, use Drosophila (dm16) as the exogenous and Human (hg38)as the endogenous species.

-For the alignment, you can set whether to use bowtie or chromap (default is bowtie).

-In case you already have the genome indexes, you should add their paths under the field resources
+Regarding alignment, you have the option to select between Bowtie and Chromap for the alignment process, with Bowtie set as the default.
+If genome indexes are already available, you should input their paths in the 'resources' section of the pipeline configuration.
+This setup ensures proper alignment and processing of your genomic data.

 ```yaml
 resources: